Why does Schr\"odinger's cat refuse to be quantic: Modern approaches

-(ii) Second, at this level of complexity (and even before indeed), entanglement has escaped any possible form of theoretical control (See Appendix) and conceivable detection by means of {\textit{witness operators}} \cite{Pitowsky} or recent analyses of {\textit{tensor-stable positive maps}} \cite{Hermes}.
-So that in their practice, in order to appreciate a degree of entanglement, physicists indeed rely on guesses, and this for much smaller systems, genuinely quantum.
+As is clear out of (\ref{chat}) and (\ref{chain}), the property of entanglement appears to be at the origin of the paradox (Conclusion, 1st paragraph).
+But at the level of complexity of a living animal, and well before this level is reached, it must be recalled that entanglement has escaped any possible form of theoretical control {\em{and}} conceivable detection by means of {\textit{witness operators}} \cite{Pitowsky}, or by means of {\textit{tensor-stable positive maps}}~\cite{Hermes}.

+So that, in their practice, in order to appreciate a degree of entanglement, physicists indeed resort to guesses, and this for much smaller systems, which are genuinely quantum.
+Totally out of control, the infinite regression of entanglements meant by equation (\ref{chain}) appears therefore as highly speculative a statement.